 Hull 2017 and the BBC have already entered into an agreement dated 22 October 2015 under which they have agreed to collaborate on a number of matters and which envisages that individual projects between them shall be separately documented (the “Agreement”).

-This document sets out the manner in which it is intended that the BBC, Hull 2017 and Wrecking Ball Press (each a “Partner” and together the “Partners”) will work together in relation to the event titled Contains Strong Language (the “Project”) and is the project plan for the Project as anticipated by Clause 3.5(b) of the Agreement.
+This document sets out the manner in which the BBC, Hull 2017 and Wrecking Ball Press (each a “Partner” and together the “Partners”) will work together in relation to the event titled Contains Strong Language (the “Project”) and is the project plan for the Project as anticipated by Clause 3.5(b) of the Agreement.

 THE PROJECT